 Warren Industries was founded in 1971 by entrepreneur Julian Namowicz and now serves customers nationwide from eight locations.

-Over our 45-year history, Warren Industries has received many corporate-changing projects.
-Many of these projects ended up defining our company by allowing us to grow and expand in sales, employment, machinery and expertise.
+Warren Industries has received many corporate-changing projects that ended up defining our company.
+Over our 45-year history, we have grown and expanded in sales, employment, machinery and expertise.

 The following is brief description of Warren’s growth:

 1971: Betty Crocker® and Random House recipe cards for grocery stores — over 10,000,000 decks produced.

-The Random House project became a multi-year order that involved sending sets of cards to grocery stores.
+The Random House project became a multi-year order, which involved sending sets of cards to grocery stores.
 Besides cutting, collating, wrapping, and shipping millions of card decks, we also took back any leftover decks when a store was done with the program, sorted and put good decks back in inventory.
 This project kept scores of employees busy with card production and, later, manual sorting.

 1975: Shrinky Dinks — Warren Industries invented the machines that produced the Shrinky Dinks medium, processed the material and assembled all of their kits for 10 years.

 Julian Namowicz invented a multi-directional sanding process, which allowed consumers to decorate their homemade jewelry craft-kits with colored pencils instead of markers.
 This process was highly desirable and became the mainstay of the Shrinky Dinks line.
-Besides modifying and cutting the plastic, Warren also packaged this product in many different kits and many different sizes, getting Warren into the folding carton business.
+Besides modifying and cutting the plastic, Warren also packaged this product in many different kits and sizes- getting Warren into the folding carton business.

 1978: Harlequin & Silhouette® romance books — Warren packaged and shipped over 250,000 packages weekly for six years.